 1) submitting a written response to the instructor, or

-2) meeting with your instructor to discuss the matter.
+2) requesting a meeting with your instructor to discuss the matter.

-If you prefer to respond in writing, please sign your response and send it to your instructor no later than five business days after your initial response to the Notice of Investigation.
+If you prefer to respond in writing, send it to your instructor no later than five business days after your initial response to the Notice of Investigation.
 If you prefer to meet, your instructor will schedule a meeting as soon as possible.

 In advance of the meeting or in preparing your written response, you should: